Recovery and inference of causal effects with sequential adjustment for confounding and attrition: Estimation via TMLE and multiple robustness

 A detailed derivation using the point mass contamination approach is provided in \cref{appendixA4}.

-Notably, the EIF is composed of orthogonal components: a doubly-weighted term $D^Y_P$ involving the mean-imputation model $Q_1$, a singly-weighted term $D^Z_P$ involving the sequential regressions, and an unweighted term involving the meta-regression model $Q_2$.
+Notably, the EIF is composed of orthogonal components: a double weighted term $D^Y_P$ involving the mean-imputation model $Q_1$, a single weighted term $D^Z_P$ involving both sequential regressions, and an unweighted term involving the meta-regression model $Q_2$.
 A pivotal property of the EIF is that it satisfies the moment condition $\E D^\Psi_P(O)=0$, which can be leveraged to construct a robust estimating equation \citep{gruber2009targeted}.